Irenaean theodicy: John Hick

-John Hick published Evil and the God of Love in 1966, in which he developed a theodicy based on the work of Irenaeus.
+John Hick, a philosopher of religion, published Evil and the God of Love in 1966, in which he developed a theodicy based on the work of Irenaeus.
 Hick distinguished between the Augustinian theodicy, based on free will, and the Irenaean theodicy, based on human development.
-Hick framed his theodicy as an attempt to respond to the problem of evil in light of scientific development, such as Darwin's theory of evolution, and as an alternative to the traditionally accepted Augustinian theodicy.
+Hick framed his theodicy as an attempt to respond to the problem of evil in light of scientific development, such as Charles Darwin's theory of evolution, and as an alternative to the traditionally accepted Augustinian theodicy.
 Rejecting the idea that humans were created perfectly and then fell away from perfection, Hick instead argued that humans are still in the process of creation.
-He interpreted the fall of man, described in the book of Genesis, as a mythological description of the current state of humans.
+He interpreted the fall of man, described in the Book of Genesis, as a mythological description of the current state of humans.

 Hick used Irenaeus' notion of two-stage creation and supported the belief that the second stage, being created into the likeness of God, is still in progress.
 He argued that to be created in the image of God means to have the potential for knowledge of and a relationship with God; this is fulfilled when creation in the likeness of God is complete.
 Humanity currently exists in the image of God and is being developed into spiritual maturity.
 Hick proposed that human morality is developed through the experience of evil and argued that it is possible for humans to know God, but only if they choose to out of their own free will.
 Hick acknowledges that some suffering seems to serve no constructive purpose and instead just damages the individual.
 Hick justifies this by appealing to the concept of mystery.
-He argues that, if suffering was always beneficial to humans, it would be impossible for humans to develop compassion or sympathy because we would know that someone who is suffering will certainly benefit from it.
+He argues that, if suffering were always beneficial to humans, it would be impossible for humans to develop compassion or sympathy because we would know that someone who is suffering will certainly benefit from it.
 However, if there is an element of mystery to suffering, to the effect that some people suffer without benefit, it allows feelings of compassion and sympathy to emerge.